-Naxitamab is a recombinant humanized IgG1 κ monoclonal antibody against GD2 expressed in Chinese Hamster Ovary, or CHO, cells.
-A one mL ampoule from the master or working cell bank is used as seeding for a 1,000 L fed batch bioreactor in chemical defined media with no animal derived component.
-After the growths of the cells are completed the un-processed bulk from the bioreactor containing the naxitamab drug substance undergoes conditioned clarified harvests, filtration, and subsequent multi-step product purification.
-The naxitamab drug substance is manufactured by Patheon UK Limited in Groningen, The Netherlands and the naxitamab drug product is manufactured at Patheon Manufacturing Services LLC in Greenville, North Carolina, (both part of the Thermo Fisher Scientific Inc., group of companies) collectively Patheon/Thermo Fisher, in compliance with cGMP regulations and no excipients of human or animal origin have been used.
-The naxitamab drug product is packaged in 10 mL ISO 10R glass vials refrigerated or frozen.
+DANYELZA is a recombinant humanized $IgG1\kappa$ monoclonal antibody against GD2 expressed in Chinese Hamster Ovary, or CHO, cells.
+A one mL ampoule from the cell bank is used to establish material for seeding of 1,000 L fed batch bioreactor in chemical defined media with no animal derived component.
+After growth of the cells are completed the un-processed bulk from the bioreactor containing the DANYELZA drug substance undergoes clarification by filtration, and subsequent multi-step product purification.
+The DANYELZA drug substance is manufactured by Patheon Biologics B.V. in Groningen, The Netherlands and the DANYELZA drug product is manufactured at Patheon

+Manufacturing Services LLC in Greenville, North Carolina, (both part of the Thermo Fisher Scientific Inc., group of companies) collectively Patheon/Thermo Fisher.
+All manufacturing activities are performed in compliance with cGMP regulations and no excipients of human or animal origin have been used.
+The DANYELZA drug product is packaged in 10 mL ISO 10R glass vials and refrigerated.

 Omburtamab is a murine IgG1 monoclonal antibody against B7-H3.
 The antibody is manufactured in a 200 L bioreactor in chemical defined media with no animal derived components.
-After harvests, clarification of the fermentation and a multi-step purification process as well as packaging, the drug substance is ready for filling.
-The non-radiolabeled omburtamab is filled in two mL ISO 2R glass vials and frozen and is ready for radiolabeling.
+After clarification of the fermentation and a multi-step purification process as well as packaging, the drug substance is ready for filling.
+The non-radiolabeled omburtamab is filled in 2 mL ISO 2R glass vials and frozen and is ready for radiolabeling.
 The drug substance is manufactured by EMD Millipore Corporation (now part of the Merck KgaA group of companies), or EMD/Merck, in Martillac, France, and the non-radiolabeled omburtamab drug product is manufactured by Patheon/Thermo Fisher in Ferentino, Italy.
+Radiolabeling with Iodine-131 is performed at SpectronRx in South Bend, Indiana, USA, and final product is delivered for clinical trial or also later commercial supply, if approved.

-While we believe that Patheon/Thermo Fisher and EMD/Merck are capable of producing sufficient quantities of drug product to support our currently planned clinical trials for naxitamab and omburtamab, we also believe that there are a number of alternative third-party manufacturers that have similar capabilities that would be capable of providing sufficient quantities of drug product for our planned clinical trials.
-However, should Patheon/Thermo Fisher and/or EMD/Merck not be able to provide sufficient quantities of drug product for our planned clinical trials, we would be required to seek and then qualify another contract manufacturer to provide this drug product, likely resulting in a delay in such trials.
+While we believe that Patheon/Thermo Fisher, EMD/Merck and SpectronRx are capable of producing sufficient quantities of drug product to support our clinical and commercial supply for DANYELZA and omburtamab, we also believe that there are a number of alternative third-party manufacturers that have similar capabilities that would be capable of providing sufficient quantities of drug product.
+However, should Patheon/Thermo Fisher, EMD/Merck and/or SpectronRx not be able to provide sufficient quantities of drug product for our planned clinical trials or commercial sales, we would be required to seek and then qualify another contract manufacturer to provide this drug product, likely resulting in a delay in such trials and loss of, or delayed, commercial sales.